IrinaStatsLab/iglu-py/README.md

 |    int\|float    |  numeric   |
 |       list       |   vector   |

-### Changing the Version of "iglu-r" Used by "iglu-py"
+<h3 id="changing-iglu-r-version">Changing the Version of "iglu-r" Used by "iglu-py"</h3>
 By default, the R-version [iglu v4.0.0](https://github.com/irinagain/iglu/blob/master/NEWS.md) comes embedded in iglu-py.
 However, you can change this version if you desire.

 Follow these simple steps below.